chrnolte/places-conus/docs/index.rst

 ==================

 .. warning::
-   This is a **beta version**, prepared to enhance the transparency across all our communications with our research team, collaborator panel, data partners, and early adopters.
+   This is a draft and **beta version**, intended for communications with our research team, collaborator panel, data partners, and early adopters.

-   You'll find pages under constructions, test text, and early statements that we might have to recall.

    Get updates on Github: `<https://github.com/chrnolte/places-conus>`_